 FOUNDER, Sculptural Furniture Maker

 I retired as Executive Director of the School in June 2017.
-I've taken a break from the School and will resume teaching in 2018.
-My skills have gotten rusty in my ten years running the School and I need to take time to hone them up.
+After a break from the School I assumed a new role, teaching in 2018.
+My skills have gotten rusty in my ten years running the School and now I have time to hone them up.
 I'm looking forward to exploring turning and sculpture over the next few years.

 Feel free to contact me directly if you want to catch up with me!
 Contact info at lower right.